eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

     -   validation
     -   context graph
 -   SVG support for the object view
--   A link to the DP api doc
+-   A link to the DataPlatform API documentation

 v24.1.0 of DataManager ships the following changes: